wieslawsoltes/Dock/docs/dock-model-controls.md

 `EnableWindowDrag` is `true`. `TabsLayout` determines where the tabs are placed.

-`DocumentDock` also exposes a `DocumentFactory` delegate that is used by the `CreateDocument` command.
-When assigned, this factory is invoked to create a new document which is then added and activated through the `AddDocument` helper.
+`DocumentDock` also exposes `DocumentFactory` and `DocumentFactoryAsync` delegates that are used by the `CreateDocument` command.
+When assigned, these factories are invoked to create a new document which is then added and activated through the `AddDocument` or `AddDocumentAsync` helper.

 `IDocumentDockContent` extends this concept by storing a `DocumentTemplate` object.
 Calling `CreateDocumentFromTemplate`